Upgrade Guide

 Migrating from kvstore-backed identities to Kubernetes CRD-backed identities

-The steps below show an example of such a migration.
+The following steps show an example of performing the migration using the cilium preflight migrate-identity script.
 It is safe to re-run the command if desired.
 It will identify already allocated identities or ones that cannot be migrated.
 Note that identity 34815 is migrated, 17003 is already migrated, and 11730 has a conflict and a new ID allocated for those labels.

 The steps below assume a stable cluster with no new identities created during the rollout.
-Once a cilium using CRD-backed identities is running, it may begin allocating identities in a way that conflicts with older ones in the kvstore.
+Once Cilium using CRD-backed identities is running, it may begin allocating identities in a way that conflicts with older ones in the kvstore.

 The cilium preflight manifest requires etcd support and can be built with: